fnipo/fnipo.github.io/docs/_posts/2022-06-07-consistency-with-microservices.md

 In order to roll back, it needs to span a whole Order Cancellation saga, to notify other services and allow them to take compensatory actions, e.g. refund payment.

-Saga implementations are complex, it requires strong coordination and testing between multiple teams, it is usually designed by a high-level architect that understands most of the system.
+[Sagas][saga] are complex to implement, it requires strong coordination and testing between multiple teams, it is usually designed by a high-level architect that understands most of the system.

 Cancellation sagas may exist as part of the business rules, but in this example, it exists purely for technical reasons requiring quite extra work.

-To avoid rollbacks we need a stronger guarantee when delivering messages, we need the best of both worlds, we need somehow to ensure the message is always produced while also as the lastest step of the flow to avoid bad assumptions.
+To avoid rollbacks this workflow needs a stronger guarantee when delivering messages, it needs the best of both worlds:
+- Guarantee the message is always produced
+- Guarantee the message is produced at the latest step to avoid bad assumptions

 # Consistency with microservices (Part 2)